 - 65 and over – $18,000

 If your total wages from all jobs and all W-2s you received for the year are less than any of these amounts for your filing status, then you do not need to file.
 However, if your income was from self-employment, then you must file if you earned more than $400 in the year.
 Keep in mind, not being required to file doesn’t mean it isn’t a good idea for you to do so.
 The IRS offers refundable tax credits to assist low and moderate income workers that you might be eligible for – even if you have no tax liability – which could result in a refund for you.

 Don’t Miss out on Your Refund

 Although you may not be required to file taxes for wages under $600 on a W-2, if that was your only income, you might still qualify for refundable tax credits.
 There are two types of tax credits – refundable and nonrefundable.
 Refundable tax credits allow you to keep all or a portion of a credit, even when your tax liability is at zero or has been reduced to zero.

 This means if you owe no taxes, but still qualify for one of the fully or partially refundable tax credits, then you will receive the credit in form of a refund, unless you have outstanding obligations such as back child support payments or taxes.
 However, if you do not file because you are not obligated to, then you will not receive these credits.
 Uncle Sam is not in the habit of alerting workers that they are due a refund.
 It is your responsibility to determine what you’re eligible for and claim it.

 As to be expected, the IRS has specific rules or tests that determine eligibility before one may claim these tax credits.
-A quick stop by the IRS’ website provides a complete list of all tax credits and deductions available to taxpayers for the 2017 tax year.
+A quick stop by the IRS’ website provides a complete list of all tax credits and deductions available to taxpayers for various years.